White skin spots are not usually a reason for concern and do not cause major symptoms.

 - regular use of moisturizers

-- low-dose topical corticosteroid creams, often starting with 1-percent hydrocortisone cream
+- low-dose topical corticosteroid creams, often starting with 1-percent hydrocortisone cream.
+These can be purchased over-the-counter or online.

 - Elidel cream, a nonsteroidal formula

 Antifungal shampoos washes, soaps, and creams are usually the first line of treatment.
+These are available to purchase over-the-counter or online.
 Most antifungal medicines contain selenium sulfide, pyrithione zinc, or ketoconazole.

 Once symptoms have gone away, further antifungal treatments may be necessary each month in hot environments or during the spring and summer months.